GW Invariants Relative Normal Crossings Divisors: The relative GW invariant

-The discussion in this paper should also extend to the case when the target $X$ has orbifold singularities and the normal crossings divisor $V$ itself, as well as its normal bundle has an orbifold structure.
+The discussion in this paper should also extend to the case when the target $X$ has orbifold singularities and the normal crossing divisor $V$ itself, as well as its normal bundle has an orbifold structure.
 In this case the domains of the maps should also be allowed to have orbifold singularities.
-So again we have a very similar stratification of the domain and of the target $V$ but now it has more strata depending also on the conjugacy classes of the isotropy groups; the evaluation maps will now take that into account as well.
-The corresponding enhanced matching condition will therefore include that information, in the form of an additional balanced condition at each node as in \cite{a}.
+Again we have a very similar stratification of the domain and of the target $V$ but now it has more strata depending also on the conjugacy classes of the isotropy groups; the orbifold evaluation maps take that into account as well.
+The corresponding refined matching condition will include that information, in the form of an additional balanced condition at each node as in \cite{a}.